Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Chaos

-a radical change in behavior appears: entropy seems to vanish, with $H(P^\ell_{2^{20}})$ plateauing abruptly from $\ell=10$ onward.
+\begin{exem} Changing only slightly the previous example with $w_X=0.6$, $w_Y=0.08$, $w_Z=0.56$ and $w_W=0.81$, a radical change in long-term behavior appears: entropy seems to vanish, with $H(P^\ell_{2^{20}})$ plateauing abruptly from $\ell=10$ onward.
 When looking at subwords of $\omega(.5,.5)$ of length $10$ and more, one observes that there are exactly $22$ of them, no matter the length.
-Closer observation then reveals that $\omega(.5,.5)$ is the concatenation of copies of the lecgth $22$ word $aaacacaaacacacacaaaaaa$.
+Closer observation then reveals that $\omega(.5,.5)$ is the concatenation of copies of the length $22$ word $aaacacaaacacacacaaaaaa$.
 Other starting states yield similar results, indicating that $\Phi$ has here an attracting periodic orbit, of period $22$ (see Figure \ref{f:examples}, right).
 At the time scale of an election, it would appear chaotic, but in the longer run it is not.

 This examples incites us to plot very long orbits on top of our entropy estimation, to rule out an attracting periodic orbit of length significantly larger than the maximal length of subwords used in the entropy estimation.
 Rigorously proving positive entropy would need more sophisticated mathematical tools (one would search for a ``horseshoe''). \end{exem}